rbisdorff/Digraph3/docSphinx/tutorial.rst

    The office choice outranking digraph

-For computing such a bipolar valued outranking digraph from the given performance tableau *t*, we use the ``BipolarOutrankingDigraph`` constructor from the :ref:`outrankingDigraphs-label` module.
+For computing such a bipolar-valued outranking digraph from the given performance tableau *t*, we use the ``BipolarOutrankingDigraph`` constructor from the :ref:`outrankingDigraphs-label` module.
 The ``Digraph.showHTMLRelationTable`` method shows here the resulting bipolar-valued adjacency matrix in a system browser window (see Fig. 21).

     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> g = BipolarOutrankingDigraph(t)